The Turbans: "When You Dance"

-During July 1955, the Turbans had their first Herald recording session, and later that month their first record, pairing "Let Me Show You (Around My Heart)" as the “A” side with “When You Dance" as the flip side, was released.
+During July 1955, the Turbans had their first Herald recording session, and later that month their first record, pairing "Let Me Show You (Around My Heart)" as the "A" side with "When You Dance" as the flip side, was released.
 Although "Let Me Show You" became a regional hit in Atlanta, Cleveland Pittsburgh, Detroit, Boston, and New Orleans, interest began to grow in "When You Dance".
 At first it started to break in New York City, Philadelphia, Washington D.C. and Baltimore, until finally, in November, it hit the national R&B and Pop charts.
-"When You Dance" reached #3 on the R&B chart, and remained there for about two months.
-It only rose to #33 on the pop chart, but stayed there for about five months, so it was counted as a significant hit.
+"When You Dance" reached No. 3 on the R&B chart, and remained there for about two months.
+It only rose to No. 33 on the pop chart, but stayed there for about five months, so it was counted as a significant hit.

 Late 1955–early 1956

-In December 1955, Herald Records released “Sister Sooky/I’ll Always Watch Over You” as a follow-up record, but this failed to chart.
+In December 1955, Herald Records released "Sister Sooky/I’ll Always Watch Over You" as a follow-up record, but this failed to chart.
 With one national hit, however, in late January 1956, they went on a tour, joining Irvin Feld’s "Super Attractions Tour".
 Then in March 1956, they joined another tour, which featured Roy Gaines, Guitar Slim, Margie Day, and Lloyd Lambert.

-They then became part of the "Rhythm And Blues Show Of 1956," and in April 1956, "I’m Nobody’s"/"B-I-N-G-O" was released, but this did not make the national charts.
+They then became part of the "Rhythm And Blues Show Of 1956" and in April 1956, "I’m Nobody’s"/"B-I-N-G-O" was released, but this did not make the national charts.
 By July, they were touring the Midwest with Sonny Boy Williamson’s orchestra.
 In August 1956, "It Was A Night Like This"/"All Of My Love" was released, but this record also failed to make the national charts.
-Finally, on October 21, they played the Circle Theater in Cleveland, with Don Rello, the Quails and Ralph Wilson’s orchestra.
+Finally, on October 21, they played the Circle Theater in Cleveland, with Don Rello, the Quails and Ralph Wilson's orchestra.